-For the backend of OpenEMM 20.10 you have to compile and install Python 3.8 or later.
-This has to be done after the DBMS is installed and before the database driver is installed and linked with the DBMS libraries (chapter 3.4 to 3.9).
-See chapter 12 for details on compilation and deployment of Python 3.
+For the backend of OpenEMM 21.10 you have to compile and install Python 3.8 or later.
+This has to be done after the DBMS is installed and before the database driver is installed and linked with the DBMS libraries.
+See section Deployment of Python 3.8 (or later) for details on compilation and deployment of Python 3.